Yellow Flies / Horse Flies / Deer Flies

 Their persistence to obtain a bloodmeal, once a host is found, can make 5 or 6 flies unbearable.
 Sometimes the use of the old-fashioned fly swatter will give relief by taking out the few flies in an area.

-A trapping method homeowners can use, which does not involve the use of pesticides, is called the “sticky black ball” trap.
+A trapping method homeowners can use, which does not involve the use of pesticides, is called the “Yellow Fly Sticky Trap”.
 Basically it is a beach ball, (milk jugs work just as well and are easier to hang) painted black and coated with a sticky substance.
 The sticky substance is called Tangle-Trap and comes in a spray or liquid applicator.
 It can be found at local Hardware stores.

 These devices are hung from a tree limb using string, in a shaded area, about 4 feet above the ground.
 Movement of the ball by the wind attracts the flies, thinking it is an animal, they land, get stuck, and die on the ball.
 Several of these balls will reduce the local adult populations.

-South Walton Mosquito Control District will provide a ball and instructions so residents can make more if he or she feels they are effective for their situation.
+South Walton Mosquito Control District will provide a Yellow Fly Sticky Trap kit and instructions so residents can make more if he or she feels they are effective for their situation.
 For more information, call (850) 267-2112.

 You can also create your own “ball” using a milk jug, spray paint it a dark color and apply a sticky substance.